iamthenop/chess-gpt/README.md

 - replay games
 - aggregate move frequencies
 - identify common continuations
-- compare famous or instructive lines later
+- preserve provenance

 ## Current Stack

 - Python
 - SQLite
-- PGN ingestion
+- PGN ingestion via `python-chess`
 - compact custom board encoding

 SQLite is used here because it is easy to inspect, easy to version, and good enough for a retrieval-first prototype.